ehildt/acap/README.md

 Alternatively to setting the environment variables (`env/defaults`) or in conjunction with them, the `src/config.yml` can be used.
 The config.yml serves as the fallback.
 So whenever an environment variable is missing, the app checks for its fallback in the config.yml file.
-An equivalent config.tml example to the `env/defaults` looks like this:
+An equivalent config.yml example to the `env/defaults` looks like this:

 ``` yml
 appConfig: